 Hi all, welcome to another Sleeklens Photoshop Tutorial.

-In this Photoshop Tutorial I’m going to be showing you an easy way (well it will be easy by the time we’re done and it’s been uploaded into you mind) but yeah an easy way to remove Braces using Photoshop.
+In this Photoshop Tutorial I’m going to be showing you an easy way (well it will be easy by the time we’re done and it’s been uploaded into your mind) but yeah an easy way to remove Braces using Photoshop.

-For this sort of Tutorial usually we would be using Tools such as the Clone Stamp Tool or the Spot Healing Brush Tool but in this case the area has too much going on which can lead to some very muddled looking out comes unfortunately.
+For this sort of tutorial usually, we would be using Tools such as the Clone Stamp Tool or the Spot Healing Brush Tool but in this case the area has too much going on which can lead to some very muddled looking out comes unfortunately.

 So for this we’re going to be keeping it very very simple and employing the old standard Brush Tool to sort out our Imagery woes.

 The image I’ll be using today is this image below.

 So key words I used to find this image was simply Braces, but I’m sure others such as Retainers should probably work so, I guess it just depends what they are called in your fine part of the world.